ShawnDogra13/Arsenal-2022-2023-stats--MySQL---PowerBI/README.md

 * The correlation between total completed passes and shots generated is highly variable and does not follow a specific trend.

 Analysis Summary

   Although Arsenal had a successful season in terms of their win distribution and positive goal differential, the data shows Arsenal may lack efficiency.
   Arsenal was able to create a fair amount of opportunities that led to a shot but only converted those shots into goals 15% of the time.
 Additionally, Arsenal holds the majority of possession with an average of 59% but has a variable trend between possession & shots generated.
 This highlights their inconsistent productivity with creating scoring opportunities when they have the ball.
 Furthermore, this indicates that Arsenal may be making a lot of passes side to side rather than taking more risks attempting penetrating forward passes.
   Lastly, aquiring a forward with a higher goal conversion rate that can score with less created chances can improve Arsenals efficiency.

-Limitation
+Limitations
-.
-The dataset did not include statistics of the other teams.
+* The dataset did not include statistics of the other teams.
-.
-Individual player data was not included, which could have been used to further support the findings.
+* Individual player data was not included, which could have been used to further support the findings.
-.
-No specific data such as field location was available to further breakdown where possession & shots came from on the field.
+* No specific data such as field location was available to further breakdown where possession & shots came from on the field.